-Mr. Wong Yuk Lun, Alan ("Mr. Alan Wong"), aged 49, graduated from the University of Sunderland with a bachelor's degree in Accounting and Finance.
+Mr. Wong Yuk Lun, Alan ("Mr. Alan Wong"), aged 50, graduated from the University of Sunderland with a bachelor's degree in Accounting and Finance.
 Mr. Alan Wong had been working with various accounting firms and commercial companies, and has over 20 years of experience in merger and acquisitions, financial management, taxation, audit and non-audit services.
-Mr. Alan Wong has served as an executive director of NOVA Group Holdings Limited (stock code: 1360) since July 2020 and a chief executive officer since 6 April 2023, the issued shares of which are listed on the Stock Exchange.
-Mr. Alan Wong has also served as an independent non-executive director of Huisheng International Holdings Limited (stock code: 1340) since July 2017, Smart City Development Holdings Limited (stock code: 8268) since July 2019, and Kin Shing Holdings Limited (stock code: 1630) since December 2021, the issued shares of all of which are listed on the Stock Exchange.
-Mr. Alan Wong has also served as an independent non-executive director of Temir Corp. (stock code: TMRR) since July 2019, the issued shares of which are traded on the OTC Securities Marketplace in the United States of America.
-Mr. Alan Wong was formerly an independent non-executive director of TUS International Limited (currently known as Titan Invo Technology Limited) (stock code: 872) from September 2014 to July 2020.
+Mr. Alan Wong has also served as an independent non-executive director of Smart City Development Holdings Limited (stock code: 8268) since July 2019, and Kin Shing Holdings Limited (stock code: 1630) since December 2021, the issued shares of all of which are listed on the Stock Exchange, Mr. Alan Wong has also served as an independent non-executive director of Temir Corp. (stock code: TMRR) since July 2019, the issued shares of which are traded on the OTC Securities Marketplace in the United States of America.
+Mr. Alan Wong was formerly an independent non-executive director of Huisheng International Holdings Limited (stock code: 1340) from July 2017 to February 2024, and as an executive director of NOVA Group Holdings Limited (stock code: 1360) from July 2020 to January 2025, and chief executive officer and chairman from April 2023 to January 2025, the issued shares of which are listed on the Stock Exchange.